mfornace/nupack-docs-dev/sources/design.md

 a = Domain('N12', name='a')
 b = Domain('N12', name='b')
 A = TargetStrand([a, ~a], name='A')
+C = TargetComplex([A, A], name='A+A')

 # global constraints
 div1 = Diversity(4, 2)
 div2 = Diversity(6, 3)

 # local constraint on concatenation [a, b]
 div3 = Diversity(10, 4, scope=[a, b])

 # local constraint on target strand A
 div4 = Diversity(10, 4, scope=A)
 ```

 !!!
 Note
     A diversity constraint that forces every window of length 4 to contain at least 2 nucleotide types is equivalent to a pattern prevention contraint that prevents patterns: AAAA, CCCC, GGGG, UUUU.
 Likewise, a diversity constraint that forces every window of length 6 to contain at least 3 nucleotide types is equivalent to a pattern prevention constraint that prevents: MMMMMM, KKKKKK, WWWWWW, SSSSSS, RRRRRR, YYYYYY.

     We recommend diversity constraints over pattern prevention constraints because they make it more efficient to solve the constraint satisfaction problem that identifies a new validate candidate mutation at every step during sequence optimization.

     The global constraints `div1` and `div2` reproduce the global pattern prevention constraint `pattern3`.

 ---